vuejs-translations/docs-fr/src/api/built-in-special-elements.md

   <component :is="href ? 'a' : 'span'"></component>
   ```

-  The [built-in components](./built-in-components.html) can all be passed to `is`, but you must register them if you want to pass them by name.
+  The [composants natifs](./built-in-components.html) can all be passed to `is`, but you must register them if you want to pass them by name.
 For example:

   ```vue
   <script>